CIMA vs MBA – What Suits You More?

 There are significant differences between CIMA and MBA.
 Let’s look at them one by one.

 - Popularity: You already know that an MBA is a more famous professional degree than CIMA.
 No matter what background you are from, there is an MBA available for you.
 New subjects like Corporate Social Responsibility, Leadership, Business Intelligence, etc. are being introduced as specialization.
-Whereas CIMA is more popular in UK.
+Whereas CIMA is more popular in the UK.
 But gradually, professionals in the finance domain have been realizing the value of CIMA.

 - Fees: This is a huge difference.
 If you want to pursue an MBA, you need to expend a fortune whereas CIMA is much more affordable.
 If you clear all the levels of CIMA in one go, your cost of completing the course would be around the US $2,500.
-But if you want to pursue a top-notch MBA from a world-class university, your average expenditure would be around US $50,000, twenty times of CIMA fees.
+But if you want to pursue a top-notch MBA from a world-class university, your average expenditure would be around the US $50,000, twenty times of CIMA fees.
 Thus, if you want to pursue CIMA, you can afford the fees by yourself, whereas for an MBA, you can take a loan from the bank or you can use the savings of your parents to afford it.

 - Value: Compared to fees if we compare the values both of these courses offer in terms of salary at the end of the day, there’s not much difference.
 The average salary after completing CIMA is around the US $89,000 a year whereas if you complete your MBA from a top-notch university like Harvard, Stanford, your average salary would be around the US $100,000 a year.